A minute of silence for the victims and the heroes

 That perspective changed in a few minutes.

-Disbelief ensued and we left the meeting to watch the attacks at our office of the Ionia Sentinel-Standard in Ionia.
+Disbelief ensued and we left the meeting to watch the attacks at our office of the Ionia Sentinel-Standard in Ionia with my colleagues, editor Val Gaus, reporters Brandon Lacic and Katelyn.

 I remember the immense silence after the airplanes were grounded for four days.
-I also remember a story we did about a preaching pastor, that we got into trouble for.
+I also remember a story we did about a preaching pastor, that we got into trouble for doing it.

 The newspaper headlines varied: “A day of infamy.”
-For some reason I remember that one the most.
-Then my dad came over in the evening to consult the situation, while mom was in Czech Republic and thought it was a horror movie on TV.
+For some reason, I remember that one the most.
+Then my dad came over in the evening to consult the situation, while mom was in the Czech Republic and thought it was a horror movie on TV.

 The patriotism that followed was amazing, as well as the camaraderie of the people.
-I hope the memories will never fade away for the sake of the people who died during the catastrophy.
+I hope the memories will never fade away for the sake of the people who died during the catastrophe.

 Right now, I am still at a loss for words.
 I always hold a minute of silence for all the victims.